ElynnWeijland/SixthSenseAgents2/docs/docs/lab-1-function_calling.md

     *Feel free to ask any specific questions related to Contoso sales data!*

-    !!! tip
+> TIP
-        The LLM will provide a list of starter questions that were defined in the instructions file.
+> The LLM will provide a list of starter questions that were defined in the instructions file.
-        Try asking help in your language, for example `help in Hindi` or `help in Italian`.
+> Try asking help in your language, for example `help in Hindi` or `help in Italian`.

 2. **What are the sales by region?**